yum-food/gpu_fft/README.md

 ### Quick start

-Import the unitypackage and open the scene.
+Clone the repo into your unity project.
+Open the scene.

 Run CPU simulator: